BigWojtek7/odin-book-frontend/README.md

 - CRUD operations for posts, comments, friends, and friend requests
 - Profile and settings management

-For more details on the API endpoints, refer to the [API Documentation](api-docs-link) (if available).

 ## Technologies Used

 - **Frontend**: React, Module CSS for responsive design